A strict interpretation of section 351 is likely to make it a hot topic for employers in 2019

-Similarly, in the prominent case CFMEU v Endeavour Coal the majority of the full Federal Court ruled that adverse action – removal from a profitable roster – taken against an employee because of his frequent use of personal leave was not a contravention of the Fair Work Act because the manifestation of his sick leave use – unreliable attendance – could be separated from the exercise of his workplace right to take sick leave.
+Similarly, in the prominent case CFMEU v Endeavour Coal the majority of the full Federal Court ruled that adverse action – removal from a profitable roster – taken against an employee because of his frequent use of personal leave was not a contravention of the Fair Work Act because the manifestation of his sick leave use – unreliable attendance – could be separated from his exercise of his workplace right to take sick leave.

-Similarly, in Shizas v Commission of Police, Mr Shizas’ application to become an Australian Federal Police officer was denied because the AFP determined he would not be able to perform certain functions required of an AFP officer due to this chronic back condition (ankylosing spondylosis).
+In Shizas v Commission of Police, Mr Shizas’ application to become an Australia Federal Police officer was denied because the AFP determined he would not be able to perform certain functions required of an AFP officer due to this chronic back condition (ankylosing spondylosis).
 Mr Shizas claimed the AFP had contravened section 351 by taking adverse against him because of his disability.
 As in Western Union and Keys, the Court had no problem accepting that the manifestation of a disability can be the same thing as the disability itself when it comes to the employer’s reasons for taking adverse action.
 As Justice Katzmann concluded:

 In the absence of a statutory definition, one must look to the ordinary meaning of the word.
 In its ordinary meaning “disability” denotes both the condition and its manifestations.”